-The filter pad is used to block or capture the impurity particles and prohibit them from being transmitted any further.
+The filter pad is used to block or capture the impure particles and prohibit them from being transmitted any further.
 The filter pad is also known as the prefilter or the primary filter as it initially sucks the air and performs the first stage filtering of air.
-In a vertical laminar air flow cabinet, a filter pad is placed on the top of the device; whereas, in the case of a horizontal laminar air flow cabinet, it is fixed at the bottom of the chamber.
-Impurity particles of size 5 microns or higher typically get trapped by a filter pad.
+In a vertical laminar air flow cabinet, a filter pad is placed on the top of the device, whereas in the case of a horizontal laminar air flow cabinet, it is fixed at the bottom of the chamber.
+The impure particles of size 5 microns or higher typically get trapped by a filter pad.

 4. Fan or Blower

 The fan or the blower sucks the pre-filtered air through the filter pad and transmits it towards the high-efficiency particulate air filter.
 In a vertical laminar air flow cabinet, the blower is usually present right below the filter pad.
 On the contrary, the position of the fan or blower in the case of a horizontal laminar air flow cabinet is right next to the filter pad.